There are many ways to define Yoga by modern standards.

 - Yoga Is Yamas (Restraints/Self-Control): This is the practice of being a morally sound individual who is non-violent, truthful, self-controlled, non-stealing, non-greedy/non-attached to things, people, places, or to his or her own ego.

-- Yoga Is Niyamas (Duties): This is the practice of having habits that include self-purification, contentment, self-discipline, self-study, and devotion to a higher purpose/practice.
+- Yoga Is Niyamas (Duties): This is the practice of having habits that include self-purification (which goes beyond cleanliness of the body and the mind to mean not being contaminated by false senses of self/ego and remaining connected with the ultimate Truth of the Self and our collective oneness), contentment, self-discipline, self-study, and devotion to a higher purpose/practice.

 - Yoga Is Asanas (Posture/Developed Through Poses): This is the practice of maintaining good physical health and optimal posture through proper self-care, physical activity, and stretching.